Wayne, New Jersey (NJ) Colleges and Universities

 3. William Paterson University of New Jersey

 Cost is a major factor in many students' college decisions, so researching net prices can be helpful to make an informed choice.
-The National Center for Education Statistics (NCES) examines the costs of in-state tuition, fees, textbooks and other educational supplies to determine the net prices at colleges and universities.
+The National Center for Education Statistics (NCES) examines the costs of in-state tuition, fees, textbooks and other educational supplies and the subtracts the average financial aid project to determine the net prices at colleges and universities.
 According to 2012-2013 data, the following three schools of those compared have the lowest net prices for full-time undergrads (NCES).

 1. Bergen Community College

-Bergen Community College, a two-year public school based out of Paramus, NJ, has the most reasonable net price of the four profiled institutions.
-Undergraduate students working towards an associate's degree or certificate at Bergen can expect to pay around $6,384 a year.
+Bergen Community College, a two-year public school based out of Paramus, NJ, has the lowest average net price of the four profiled institutions.
+Undergraduate students working towards an associate's degree or certificate at Bergen paid around $6,384 a year in 2012-2013.

 2. Kean University